XMPlay is a compact audio player which somehow manages to cram a host of useful features into its tiny, skinnable frame.

 It's just as easy to stream audio from FTP or HTTP servers (including Shoutcast, Icecast and Icecast2).
 The program can more informally scan FTP and HTTP directories, looking for playable files.
 And local copies can be made of whatever it's streaming.

 If the audio isn't quite up to your standards then you can tweak it with XMPlay's 9-band equaliser and reverb control.
-The program can maintain a library of your favourite tracks for easy access later.
+The program maintains a library of your favourite tracks for easy access later.
 There's built-in visualisation, plenty of alternative skins for you to download and try, and if you don't like how some aspect of XMPlay works, then you can probably change it via the extremely in-depth Settings dialog.